D&L Industries : Amendments to By-Laws | MarketScreener

 Background/Description of the Disclosure

-Please be advised that at the annual meeting of the stockholders of D&L Industries, Inc. (the "Corporation") held today, 06 June 2022, via videoconferencing, the stockholders approved and ratified the Amendment to Article VIII, Section 4 of the By-Laws by delegating to the Board of Directors the power to amend the By-Laws for purposes of complying with subsequent requirements of law and regulatory bodies including practices that the Corporation may be required to adopt and to reflect therein.
+Please be advised that at the annual meeting of the stockholders of D&L Industries, Inc. (the "Corporation") held today, 18 September 2020, via videoconferencing, the stockholders approved and ratified the amendment of the Corporation's By-Laws to expressly allow the conduct of meetings of the stockholders through videoconferencing or other electronic means or remote communication, in accordance with rules and procedures, prescribed by the Corporation.

+The amendment was previously approved by the Board of Directors and disclosed on 04 May 2020.

 Date of Approval by Board of Directors